maxwellmattryan/tio/README.md

 I want to focus mainly on the interesting parts, i.e. interacting with the IOTA protocol (using a client library).
 It should use other open-source libraries where possible (perhaps use [`crypto.rs`](https://github.com/iotaledger/crypto.rs) from [iotaledger](https://github.com/iotaledger)).

+### Planned Features

+The following features are not necessary for a MVP but are important features that I plan on integrating into `tio`.

+- abiliy to encrypt / decrypt messages
+- configuration for specific node URLs
+- support for `Transaction` payloads
+- ability to save message result to file
+- add nicely formatted console output (+ colors)

 ### Nice-to-Have Features

-The following features are not necessary for a MVP but would be nice to have as they allow for more interesting things you can (potentially) do with `tio`.
+The following features are unnecessary, but would allow for more interesting things to do with `tio`.

-- add configuration for specific node URLs
+- add `spam` command (this will be good for multi-threading practice)
 - add support for data types besides strings (basically add file IO, but basic stuff at first - `.txt`, `.json`, etc.)
-- add support to save message result to file
-- add nicely formatted console output (and colored)
-- add `spam` command (this will be good for multi-threading practice)
 - add support for batching broadcasting directory of files
 - add different encryption types ("serious" users will most likely encrypt the data before and after using this tool simply as _just_ a communication tool)